If co-ops are carved out of the tenant protection laws, how does it affect the way our co-op board operates?

 Prior to this change, if you went to housing court for unpaid maintenance you couldn’t recoup your legal fees or any of the other expenses.

-Co-ops can also now increase maintenance charges more than 5 percent without giving the required notice under the Housing Stability and Tenant Protection Act.
+Co-ops may also increase maintenance charges more than 5 percent without giving the required notice under the Housing Stability and Tenant Protection Act.
 “This allows co-ops to increase the maintenance to meet the needs of the co-op including additional amounts needed for capital repairs, commonly referred to as assessments,” Wagner says.

 Mitchell-Lama co-ops excluded